 Nucleus: True nucleus present.

-Types: Euglenoids, Golden brown algae, Fire algae, Green algae, Red algae, brown algae and Yellow-green algae.
+Types: Euglenoids, golden-brown algae, fire algae, green algae, red algae, brown algae and yellow-green algae are common types.

 Resistance: Some are resistant to radiation.